ADGEfficiency/dotfiles/README.md

 This will also setup dependencies with Nix from `./nix/default.nix`.

-## Global Python Virtual Env
+## Global Python Virtual Environment

-Install pyenv and pyenv-virtualenv:
+This will:

+- install `pyenv` and `pyenv-virtualenv`,
+- setup a global Python installation in a pyenv virtual environment.

 ```bash
 $ make python
 ```

-This will also setup a global Python installation in a pyenv virtual environment.

 ## Neovim